Yuri Osmanov: Political activities in the Soviet Union

 Longstanding disagreements between followers of Osmanov and Dzhemilev became more apparent during the perestroika era.
-While the goal of Osmanov's NDKT (Russian: НДКТ, Национального движения крымских татар) was the restoration of the Crimean ASSR under the Leninist principle of national autonomy for titular indigenous peoples in their homeland, the Dzhemilev faction, at the time under the banner of the OKND, which later became the Mejilis, wanted the creation of an independent Crimean Tatar state.
+While the goal of Osmanov's Fergana faction, which later became the NDKT (Russian: НДКТ, Национального движения крымских татар) was to conform within the Soviet system was the restoration of the Crimean ASSR under the Leninist principle of national autonomy for titular indigenous peoples in their homeland, the Dzhemilev faction, at the time under the banner of the OKND, which later became the Mejilis, wanted the creation of an independent Crimean Tatar state.
 Osmanov was very afraid that the more radical OKND would exacerbate already-strained ethnic tensions in Crimea, with Tatarophobia being widespread and the OKND claiming more and more land in Crimea instead of trying to take more reconciliatory measures.

+The mainstream Soviet dissident movement was very critical of Osmanov for wanting to work within the Soviet system to restore the Crimean ASSR instead of broadly opposing communism.
+Soviet dissident Leonid Plyushch called Osmanov as a "convinced marxist" Prominent Soviet dissidents like Andrey Sakharov and Petro Grigorenko sided with the much more aggressive OKND faction.
+Osmanov always dissented against the Dzhemilev-led wing of the Crimean Tatar rights movement for being too aggressive.

-Later years
+Later years and death

 After leaving the commission, Osmanov devoted himself to journalism and the NDKT.
 In 1991 he established the newspaper "Areket", which he was the editor of for the remainder of his life.
-He also wrote for other newspapers, writing op-eds about the interethnic relations in Crimea.
 In 1992 he moved to his homeland, Crimea, with his wife and daughter.
 In March 1993 he became the dean of the faculty for oriental studies at Taurida Ecological and Political University.
 Later that year he visited Turkey to meet with the Crimean Tatar diaspora there.
-The meeting went well, but Osmanov's disagreements with the Mejilis intensified after Dzhemilev made controversial comments to two Turkish newspapers.
-Osmanov was very afraid of Crimea turning into a violent place like Chechnya and worried that Dzhemliev's methods would provoke the local Russian population.
-However, before Osmanov could see through with his political aspirations, he was badly beaten while walking home from work on the evening of 6 November 1993 and was found dead of his injuries the next day.
-Many of his followers believe it was a political assassination.
+The meeting went well, since many of the Crimean Tatars in diaspora agreed with his ideas. but Osmanov's disagreements with the Mejilis intensified after Dzhemilev made controversial comments to two Turkish newspapers about violence being inevitable.

+However, before Osmanov could continue his political work, he was badly beaten while walking home from work on the evening of 6 November 1993 and was found dead of his injuries the next day.
+After his assassination, the NDKT became much weaker, and the OKND faction became even more powerful.
 He was buried in the Abdal cemetery.
-The death of Osmanov led to the downfall of the NDKT into near oblivion, leaving the Mejilis as the largest Crimean Tatar political party.
+Two people, Konstantin Dovzhenko and Rail Khayrov were convicted of his murder and sentenced to 15 and 11 years in prison respectively.
+His widow complained to the Supreme Court of Ukraine, insisting that her husband was the victim of a political assassination and not a typical mugging by street hooligans.